 Headsets have an issue with low volume due to a couple of reasons.
 The jack plugin is faulty, connection problems with Bluetooth, bad device sound settings, faulty audio device, and a bad headset.
 You can fix all these issues except a bad headset.

 As always, the full answer can’t be summarized in two sentences.
-Stick around, steps to fix “low volume headset” follow.
+Stick around, steps to fix the “low volume headset” follow.

 Troubleshooting Headset With Low Volume

 There are things you can do to find out what’s wrong with your headset.
 More so, it’s very likely that you will fix the “low volume” issue.
 Let’s start with locating the source of the problem.
 It will not be the same for everyone, so I’ll go over the usual suspects.